 Support for TLS 1.3 was added in Java 11.
 This version of TLS is not directly compatible with previous TLS versions, and is currently not supported in the InsightEdge Platform or the XAP data grid.
 When configuring TLS usage for GigaSpaces products using the

 com.gs.lrmi.filter.security.protocol system property, the default is to choose the latest TLS available.
 In Java 11 this is TLS 1.3 and it will fail.
 To prevent this from happening, explicitly specify the requested TLS version, such as “TLSv1.2”.

 Officially, Spring supports Java 11 starting from version 5.1.
 The InsightEdge Platform and XAP data grid currently support Spring version 4.x and are packaged with the latest 4.3.x Spring release.
 Internal testing of GigaSpaces products with Spring version 5.1 has been performed and no issues were noted.
 Spring 5.x support is planned for a future release.

-The InsightEdge Platform is currently packaged with Spark version 2.3.2, which is based on Scala version 2.11 that does not support Java 11.
-The latest Spark 2.4 release includes experimental support for Scala 2.12 and Java 11, but as the term suggests it not yet completely certified and the ecosystem has only partial support for this combination.
+The InsightEdge Platform is currently packaged with Spark version 2.4.0, which is based on Scala version 2.11, which includes experimental support for Scala 2.12 and Java 11, but as the term suggests it not yet completely certified and the ecosystem has only partial support for this combination.

 GigaSpaces XAP, XAP.NET and InsightEdge Platform use an optional dependency called Sigar, which does not support Java 11 on Windows environments.
-This dependency is optional and can be removed; it mainly affects resource monitoring.
-This issue is scheduled for improvement in a future release of GigaSpaces products.
+When using Java 11, this dependency is automatically disabled.
+As a result, some of the system metrics are not available for monitoring.